-Wind-driven hail can tear up roofs and siding of houses, break doors and windows, blow into houses, and cause severe injury and/or death to people and animals.
+Wind-driven hail can tear up roofs and siding of houses, break doors and windows, blow into homes and cause severe injury or death to people and animals.

 In North America, hail is most common in the area where Colorado, Nebraska, and Wyoming meet, known as "Hail Alley".
 Hail in this region occurs between March and October during the afternoon and evening hours.
-Cheyenne, Wyoming is North America's most hail-prone city with an average of nine to ten hail storms per season.
+Cheyenne, WY, is North America's most hail-prone city, with an average of nine to ten hail storms per season.

 However, A report by Verisk shows that while the “hail alley” region is at significant risk, hail exposure is expanding and now demands attention in all states.
-The National Insurance Claim Bureau (NICB) provides data of claims in the U.S from 2018 to 2020.
-The following map shows that Texas had the highest increase of hail claims from 2018 to 2020.
-The mentioned Verisk report ranked Texas first in 2020 with more than 1.5 million properties affected by one or more events, for a total of $3.3 billion in claims.
+The National Insurance Claim Bureau (NICB) provides data on claims in the U.S from 2018 to 2020.
+The following map shows that Texas had the highest increase in hail claims from 2018 to 2020.
+The Verisk report ranked Texas first in 2020, with more than 1.5 million properties affected by one or more events, for a total of $3.3 billion in claims.

 Overall national hail claims from 2018 through 2020 increased two percent from 832,377 to 849,033.